 Understanding Clover Health Investments's Unusual Options Activity

-On Friday, shares of Clover Health Investments (NASDAQ:CLOV) saw unusual options activity.
-After the option alert, the stock price moved up to $12.82.
+Clover Health Investments (NASDAQ:CLOV) shares experienced unusual options activity on Friday.
+The stock price moved down to $13.14 following the option alert.

 - Option Type: SWEEP